firefox-devtools/firefox-devtools.github.io/README.md

 Welcome!
 Firefox DevTools is a set of tools for inspecting and editing web code.
-We work closely with the community and are always happy to welcome new contributors.
+Our team works closely with the community and is always happy to welcome new contributors.

 Help us maintain an inclusive environment by following our [code of conduct](CODE_OF_CONDUCT.md).

 # How to Contribute

 ## Code & Design
-- The DevTools codebase is made of HTML, CSS, and JavaScript.
+- Firefox DevTools is a web app written in HTML, CSS, and JavaScript.
     - Read the [contributor docs](http://docs.firefox-dev.tools/) to get started.
-    - Check out our [Good First Bugs](https://bugs.firefox-dev.tools/?easy&tool=all) to see what’s available.
+    - Check out our [good first bugs](https://bugs.firefox-dev.tools/?easy&tool=all) to see what's available.
 - Our [UX repository](https://github.com/firefox-devtools/ux) has issues that need design ideas and critique.
 - Join our [Slack](https://devtools-html-slack.herokuapp.com/) to hang out and ask questions.

 ## Give Feedback
-- On [Twitter](https://twitter.com/FirefoxDevTools), we often ask for feedback on brand new designs and prototypes.
+- On [Twitter](https://twitter.com/FirefoxDevTools), we often ask for feedback on new designs and prototypes.
 - Use [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=DevTools) to file bugs and enhancement requests.
 - Help us foxfood new features by using pre-release builds:
     - [Firefox DevEdition](https://www.mozilla.org/firefox/developer/) (based on beta, recommended for most)